-In 1954, Bharucha-Reid married Dr. Rodab Phiroze Bharucha (also a mathematician), a native of India, whose surname he adopted.
-By 1956 Bharucha-Reid was employed in a teaching position at the University of Oregon and in 1961 was Associate Professor of Mathematics at Wayne State University in Michigan where he headed the Center for Research in Probability.
-During this period he was also a visiting researcher and professor at the Mathematical Institute at the Polish Academy of Sciences in Warsaw, Poland, the Institute Mathematical Sciences in Madras, India, and the University of Wisconsin.
+In 1954, Reid married Dr. Rodab Phiroze Bharucha (also a mathematician), a native of India, whose surname he adopted.
+By 1956 Bharucha-Reid was employed in a teaching position at the University of Oregon and in 1961 was Associate Professor of Mathematics at Wayne State University in Michigan, where he headed the Center for Research in Probability.
+During this period, he was also a visiting researcher and professor at the Mathematical Institute at the Polish Academy of Sciences in Warsaw, Poland, the Institute Mathematical Sciences in Madras, India, and the University of Wisconsin.
 He also was awarded research grants by the United States Air Force and the United States Army, the National Institutes of Health, and the National Science Foundation.

 Bharucha-Reid’s area of expertise was probabilistic analysis and its application and Markov chains.
-He published nearly 70 papers, some of which applied mathematics to biology, physics, engineering and economics, and several books, including An Introduction to the Stochastic Theory of Epidemics and Some Related Statistical Problems (1957), Elements of the Theory of Markov Processes and Their Application (1960), Random Integral Equations (1972), Probabilistic Methods in Applied Mathematics (1968), Probabilistic Analysis and Related Topics (1978), and Random Polynomials, Probability and Mathematical Statistics (1986).
+He published over 70 papers, some of which applied mathematics to biology, physics, engineering and economics, and several books, including An Introduction to the Stochastic Theory of Epidemics and Some Related Statistical Problems (1957), Elements of the Theory of Markov Processes and Their Application (1960), Random Integral Equations (1972), Probabilistic Methods in Applied Mathematics (1968), Probabilistic Analysis and Related Topics (1978), and Random Polynomials, Probability and Mathematical Statistics (1986).
 Internationally appreciated, his academic publications have been translated into Russian, among other foreign languages.